benjamin-allen/nuctex/commands.md

 Once in combat, you can either attack the monster or try to flee.
 Both are dependent on your stats.
-You can also rest, but the action does nothing at present and exists for debugging purposes
+You can also rest, but the action does nothing at present and exists for debugging purposes.

+##NPC Interaction
+To speak with an NPC (right now only implemented as them spitting out some text at your), use the `talk` command.

 ##System
 `quit` is the command issued to quit the game cleanly.